 Source: FHWA for miles traveled.
 EIA for gasoline prices (2005 dollars).
-Leaded gasoline prices before 1980, unleaded gasoline afterwards.
+Leaded gasoline prices before 1980, unleaded gasoline afterward.

 There is a concordant relationship between the average annual mileage traveled per vehicle and gasoline prices.
-50 years of empirical evidence in the United States underlines that higher gasoline prices are linked with lower levels of annual miles traveled per vehicle.
-However, this relationship is broken down in four clusters corresponding to specific periods:
+Sixty years of empirical evidence in the United States underlines that higher gasoline prices are linked with lower levels of annual miles traveled per vehicle.
+However, this relationship can be broken down into four clusters corresponding to specific periods:

 - 1979-1985 (Recessionary transition).
 The First and the Second Oil Shocks and the recession of the early 1980s are characterized by a setback in the average annual mileage in light of rising gasoline prices.

 - 1986-2000 (Peak motorization).
 Through the 1990s, gasoline prices remained low, enabling the motorization trend observed through the 1960s to resume.
 America reached peak motorization and peak suburbanization.

 - 2001-2019 (Peak motorization transition).
 Through the 2000s, gasoline prices increased substantially, marking a new transition where the average annual mileage is in decline.

 2020 represents a notable outlier as in the initial stages of the pandemic, driving declined, including gasoline prices.